African American Cultural Heritage Attractions in Raleigh, N.C.

 Gardens, parks and recreation

-During segregation, this 37-acre park was opened as a recreational facility for the city’s African-American residents.
+During segregation, this 37-acre park was opened as a recreational facility for the city’s African American residents.
 Named for early 19th-century free black preacher and teacher of all races John Chavis, the park attracted carloads of amusement seekers to its swimming pool, ball fields and its crown jewel, the circa-1923 carousel.
-Today, visitors can still ride the carousel for $1.50 and enjoy the outdoor track, ball courts, grass fields, picnic shelters and playgrounds for free.
+Today, visitors can still ride the carousel for $1.50 (currently open Tues., Wed. and Sat.), plus enjoy a splashpad, playground, outdoor track and indoor gym.